sinaatalay/sinaatalay.com/src/contents/home/home.md

 I'm a senior mechanical engineering student at Bogazici University.

-As a fun exercise, I decided to build this webpage with [Tailwindcss](https://tailwindcss.com/) and [Gatsby](https://www.gatsbyjs.com/).
+As a fun exercise, I decided to build this webpage with _Tailwindcss_ and _Gatsby_.

 In the [Projects](/projects) section, you can find brief reports of projects I have been involved in.